odkr/pandoc-zotxt.lua/man/pandoc-zotxt.lua.md

 **pandoc-zotxt.lua**.
 That's all there is to it.
 (See the documentations of *zotxt* and *Better BibTeX for Zotero* respectively for details.)

-If your version of Pandoc is older than v2.11, you have to pass **--filter** *pandoc-citeproc* instead of **--citeproc**, and you have to do so *before* passing **--lua-filter** *pandoc-zotxt.lua*.
+If you use a version of Pandoc prior to v2.11, you have to pass **--filter** *pandoc-citeproc* instead of **--citeproc**, and you have to do so *before* passing **--lua-filter** *pandoc-zotxt.lua*.